starch-uk/sca-extra/CONTRIBUTING.md

                Detailed description explaining what the rule checks and why it exists.
                Include examples of violations if helpful.

+               To customize this rule, edit the configurable values in the XPath expression (if applicable).

                Version: 1.0.0
            </description>
            <priority>1-5</priority>